Looking to apply for business school? What better way to strengthen your MBA application than with a MOOC.

 1. Bitcoin and Cryptocurrency Technologies, Princeton University

-In late 2017, Bitcoin experienced a huge bubble, reaching a peak of over $19k, in its wake launching a huge market for unregulated cryptocurrencies.
+Bitcoin experienced a huge bubble in late 2017, reaching a peak of over $19k, in its wake launching a huge market for unregulated cryptocurrencies.
 For MBAs, this is a hot topic in innovation and finance.

 Understanding cryptocurrency’s potential is central to this online course offered by Princeton, preparing students for an increasingly digitalized economy.
 The specialization is split into four sections, taking users through the decentralization and mechanics of Bitcoin, as well as how to store and use the currency.

 The course is free, although there is no certificate upon completion.

 2. Women in Leadership: Inspiring Positive Change, Case Western Reserve University